pjhamilton4/j2ee-core-patterns/README.md

-# j2ee-core-patterns
-Random Java Enterprise Patterns

-## How to approach a system design interview question

-> How to tackle a system design interview question.

-The system design interview is an **open-ended conversation**.
-You are expected to lead it.

-You can use the following steps to guide the discussion.
-To help solidify this process, work through the [System design interview questions with solutions](#system-design-interview-questions-with-solutions) section using the following steps.

 ### Step 1: Outline use cases, constraints, and assumptions

 Gather requirements and scope the problem.
 Ask questions to clarify use cases and constraints.
 Discuss assumptions.